-To:Mayor and City Council MembersFrom:Erin Reinders, City ManagerDate:September 7, 2021Re:Resolution 2021-59: Setting out community wide COVID-19 protective measures
+To: Mayor and City Council Members From: Erin Reinders, City Manager measures

+Date: September 28, 2021

+Re: Resolution 2021-62: Establishing community wide COVID-19 protective

-SUMMARY: This resolution was developed with close consultation of local health care professionals and consistent with Unalaska's COVID-19 Emergency Response Plan.
-We are currently at the local High Risk level.
-This resolution is set to expire on September 29, 2021, and focuses on limiting indoor public gatherings and requiring face coverings.
+SUMMARY: This resolution was developed based on past Council action.
+We are currently at the local Substantial Risk level.
+This resolution is set to expire on October 13, 2021, and focuses on requiring face coverings.